coder/docs/guides/customization/tailscale.md

 - Enable the HTTP proxy (optional)

-If you do not require outbound connections from the workspace to other services running in the tailnet, you may skip the final two steps configuring the proxies.
+If you do not require outbound connections from the workspace to other services running in the tailnet, you may skip the steps where you configure the proxies.

 Override the `ExecStart` setting for the `tailscaled` service by saving the following to `files/etc/systemd/system/tailscaled.service.d/tailscale.conf`: